b00nb0b/blog/_posts/2014-07-21-Using-Head.js-to-lazy-load-assets-after-grunt-usemin-run.md

 The solutions mentioned above do not work for javascript web application written in [AngularJS](http://www.angularjs.org) or likewise frameworks.
 This frameworks usually need a specific execution order which can not achieved in all browsers with the simple methods.
 To get around this issue we can use a script loader.
 Just to name a few: [RequireJS](http://requirejs.org/), [HeadJS](http://headjs.com), [LABJS](http://labjs.com).
 I decided to use Head.js because its eligible whether for javascript or css and furthermore my assets are already compressed, uglified and concatenated by grunt and usemin.

+In the following section I will show you some parts of my solution with headjs:

 ```js
 replace: {